Tomato Basil Chicken Stew

 Instructions

-1. 1Heat olive oil in a large Dutch oven over medium-high heat.
-Season chicken with salt and pepper, then add to the pot in a single layer.
-Sear for 3–4 minutes per side until lightly golden.
-Transfer to a plate and set aside.
+- 1Heat the olive oil in a large Dutch oven over medium-high heat.
+Season the chicken breast with salt and pepper, then add to the pot in a single layer.
+Sear for 3–4 minutes per side until lightly golden, then transfer to a plate and set aside.

-2. 2Add the onion and carrots to the pot.
-Cook for 5 minutes, stirring occasionally, until softened.
-Add mushrooms and cook another 3 minutes until lightly browned.
-Stir in garlic and tomato paste and cook for 1 minute, stirring constantly.
+- 2Add the onion and carrots to the pot and cook for 5 minutes over medium-high heat, stirring occasionally, until softened.
+Add the mushrooms and cook for another 3 minutes, stirring occasionally, until lightly browned.

-3. 3Add the potatoes, crushed tomatoes, 2 cups chicken stock, oregano, bay leaf, and red pepper flakes.
-Stir to combine, then return chicken to the pot.
-Bring to a boil, then reduce heat to low, cover, and simmer for 25–30 minutes, until potatoes are tender and chicken is cooked through.
+- 4Add the potatoes, crushed tomatoes, chicken broth, dried oregano, and red pepper flakes to the pot.
+Stir to combine, then return the chicken to the pot.
+Bring to a boil over medium-high heat, then reduce heat to low, cover, and simmer for 25–30 minutes until the potatoes are tender and the chicken reaches an internal temperature of 165°F.

-4. 4Stir in the fresh basil and heavy cream, and discard the bay leaf.
+- 5Remove from heat and stir in the fresh basil and heavy cream until combined.
 Taste and season with additional salt and pepper as needed.

 Nutrition — Per Serving